 - 1982: First baby born from an egg donation

 - 1980: First compensated surrogacy agreement in U.S.

 - 1984-86: “Baby M.” custody battle case regarding a traditional surrogate

 - 1990: Calvert v.
 Johnson case upheld parental rights of intended parents in California

 - 1999-2013: 18,400 babies born from gestational surrogates in the U.S.

 - 2011:s A 61-year-old woman successfully carried her grandchild

 In response to the intense custody battles and surrogacy cases in the 1980s, many politicians and lawyers in the United States began drafting laws and guidelines regarding these procedures.
-However, not all states were on the same page – and still aren’t today.
+However, not all states were on the same page, and they still aren’t today.
 Laws ranged from outright prohibition of surrogacy contracts to full acceptance of surrogacy.
 So, it’s important that intended parents and surrogates research surrogacy-friendly states to set themselves up for a successful journey.

 Thanks to gestational surrogacy and advanced assisted reproductive technologies, dreams of starting or growing a family have come true for individuals and couples who once never thought it would be possible to raise their own child.
-Thousands of children have been born to same-sex couples in the United States, and HIV-positive males are now able to use their own sperm in the surrogacy process.
+Thousands of children have been born to single people and same-sex couples in the United States, and HIV-positive males are able to use their own sperm in the surrogacy process.
 At Growing Generations, we have celebrated the births of nearly 2,000 babies through our surrogacy and egg donation programs.

 While no one truly knows what the future holds for surrogacy, we will remain vigilant of the changing medical processes and state and local laws that could affect our intended parents, egg donors and surrogates.